anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Details.PNG)

-With the master-master and master-details interaction pattern we comply with RESTful resource association and resource aggregation in reference to one and only one component at a time.
+With the master-master and master-details interaction pattern we comply with RESTful resource association and resource aggregation as reference to one and only one component.
 Indeed secondary (auxiliary) and pathless (master - children) routes allow us to initiate multiple components in parallel but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.